G0nkly/pytorch_sandbox/README.md

 Furthermore it contains primer material for ML/AI first timers and experimental projects (i.e ViT for Computer Vision)!

-A more detailed table of contents will follow :)
+A more detailed table of contents will follow soon :)